 Do you ever find yourself in half moon pose during yoga class, wishing your arms were just a tiny bit longer so that you could balance more easily?
-Or do you sometimes wish you could lift your behind up slightly during the seated forward fold, so that the stretch wouldn’t hit your hamstrings so hard?
+Or do you sometimes wish you could lift your behind up slightly during the seated forward fold so that the stretch wouldn’t hit your hamstrings so hard?
 In that case, my friend; it is time for you to get a yoga block.

-Not to worry, there is no need to go on a seemingly endless hunt for a plastic- and toxic free yoga block like you’ve probably had to do for your yoga mat – we’ve already done the research for you!
+Not to worry, there is no need to go on a seemingly endless hunt for plastic- and toxic free yoga block like you’ve probably had to do for your yoga mat – we’ve already researched for you!
 The cork yoga blocks from Lotuscraft are everything your yogi heart could desire: made from 100% natural cork, super sturdy, moisture absorbent, aesthetically pleasing, and they ship to the UK.
 So say goodbye to wobbly foam blocks, and truly extend and support your yoga practice with this eco-friendly alternative instead.

 The great thing about cork is that is not just an easily recycled material, it is also incredibly sustainable.
-Cork is made from the bark of cork trees, which are only found in seven Mediterranean countries, one of which being Portugal (where Lotuscrafts choses to harvest the cork for their cork yoga block).
+Cork is made from the bark of cork trees, which are only found in seven Mediterranean countries, one of which being Portugal (where Lotuscrafts chooses to harvest the cork for their cork yoga block).

-Now I hear you thinking: aren’t we supposed to cut down less trees if we want to make sustainable products?
+Now I hear you thinking: aren’t we supposed to cut down fewer trees if we want to make sustainable products?
 Well, that’s the great thing about harvesting cork; the trees never have to be cut down.
 As soon as the cork oak has matured to 25 years of age, its bark (which will become the cork for you cork yoga block) can be harvested every 9 to 11 years.
 This goes on until the tree is old (and by old I mean at least 200 years old), after which it will die a natural death and become part of the soil.

 So, not to worry about the oxygen supply in the world, harvesting cork will not harm it in any way!
-In fact, after the bark of a cork oak has been harvested the tree will actually absorb more CO2 and release more oxygen then it would if the bark wouldn’t be harvested!
+In fact, after the bark of a cork oak has been harvested the tree will absorb more CO2 and release more oxygen then it would if the bark wouldn’t be harvested!

 “ Cork oak forests support one of the highest levels of biodiversity among forest habitats, as well as the highest diversity of plants found anywhere in the world.